kgellci/Shift/README.md

 ShiftImageView()
 ```

-Each UI class has an Objective-C exuivalend, just add _Objc to the class name, ShiftView_Objc
+Each UI class has an Objective-C equivalent, just add _Objc to the class name, ShiftView_Objc

 ## Requirements